 Epiphone builds outstanding guitars for intermediate players and beginning guitarists.
-As they are owned by Gibson, they are able to produce near-exact copies of famous Gibson guitars such as the Les Paul, SG and ES-335.
+As they are owned by Gibson, they can produce near-exact copies of famous Gibson guitars such as the Les Paul, SG, and ES-335.
 And, because they keep costs down, Epiphone guitars are typically much more affordable than their Gibson counterparts.

-That means, for guitarists who are counting their pennies but always wanted a gorgeous Les Paul, Epiphone is a great choice.
-In my opinion their mid-level instruments are of excellent quality, and definitely good enough for gigging and recording.
+That means, for guitarists who are counting their pennies but always wanted a gorgeous Les Paul, Epiphone is a brilliant choice.
+Their mid-level instruments are of excellent quality, and they’re good enough for gigging and recording.

 The long answer is a little more complicated, and we’ll get to that later.
 For now, here is a look at some of the famous pro-level guitarists who play Epiphone guitars.